 In any basic ethology or Animal Behavior 101 course, students learn that dominance is not "instinctive and unconscious."
 And, students also learn that just because a specific pattern of behavior is instinctive does not mean it cannot be modified due to individual experience.
 These sorts of individual tweaks lead to variability.

 Concerning the variability of instinctive behavior patterns, not only did Nobel-prize winning ethologist Konrad Lorenz, a big fan of stressing the importance of instinctive behavior, point this out in his classic book called Evolution and Modification of Behavior, but renowned ethologist Jack Hailman also showed how instinctive behavior can be modified during early development as part of an individual's learning process as in the instinctive pecking response of young laughing gulls.

-In Hailman's classic essay called "How an instinct is learned" he wrote, "The feeding behavior of laughing and herring sea gull chicks was studied in both a natural and laboratory environment.
+In Hailman's classic essay called "How an instinct is learned," he wrote, "The feeding behavior of laughing and herring seagull chicks was studied in both a natural and laboratory environment.
 Results show that the newborn chick reveals a poorly coordinated peck, motivated by hunger and elicited by the stimulus properties of shape and movement from a parent or sibling.
-The chick's aim and depth perception improves steadily through practice in pecking.
+The chick's aim and depth perception improve steadily through practice in pecking.
 Also, the chick's begging and feeding pecks become differentiated as it learns to rotate its head when begging from the parent.
 It is concluded that 'behavioral development is a mosaic created by continuing interaction of the developing organism and its environment.'" (my emphasis)